 A shared evidential framework can help researchers meet several prerequisites for dialectical investigation of the living fossil concept.
 One prerequisite is enabling comparative analysis: there has to be a basis for making like-to-like comparisons of data, analyses, and conclusions across cases and researchers.
 Even if it proves impossible for researchers to eliminate sources of empirical disagreement due to divergent background assumptions (Sterner and Lidgard, 2021), progress is still possible if researchers can readily translate results between alternative viewpoints (Rescher, 2000; Sterner et al., 2022).
 Closely related is the need to clarify theoretical assumptions or principles.
 Methodology rests on theory in order to justify the correctness of a particular way of collecting and analyzing information to answer a question.
 Comparative analysis can be positively misleading in this respect if the cases we are comparing are based on faulty analyses.
 A third requirement is to clarify the shared or divergent aims that researchers bring to evaluating definitions of the living fossil category.
 This is critical for seeing which categories need to be kept because they are epistemically (or otherwise) valuable, even if terminology needs to expand or be revised.
 (Sterner 2023, 7)

 If you like, you can think of a shared evidential framework as a tool for mitigating incommensurability: in particular, incommensurability arising from differences in classificatory practice and research aims.
-It works by rendering transparent evidential standards for classification, including those standards that inform which data are analyzed (in relation to which models) and how statistical evidence is calculated.*
+It works by rendering transparent evidential standards for classification, including standards that bear on which data are analyzed (in relation to which models) and how statistical evidence is calculated.*

 [* I am not going to discuss Sterner’s comparison of potential evidential frameworks for living fossil research.
 Interested readers should consult his article, which is available through open access.
 The two frameworks he considers are the “zero-force evolutionary law (ZFEL) framework” and the “statistical model selection (SMS) framework.”
 Sterner seems to favor the latter, but the point of the exercise is not to pick a winner.
 It is rather to show how each framework draws on biological and statistical theory to justify classificatory practices, and to consider how this might inform research on living fossils.]